WindRiver-Labs/wr-installer/installer.md

 # Target Installer

-Three main use cases:
+Two main use cases, each of them requires two builds, one is for the target build, the other one is for the installer itself.

 1) Installer image which contains ext2, ext3 or ext4 image from target
    build to be copied to local disk.
-Requires 2 builds.

 2) Installer image which contains rpms from target build to be installed to local disk.
-Requires 2 builds.

-3) Any image which also contains installer and all the rpms used to build that image.
-Requires single build.

 Note: The build and installer board configuration should be the same.